Jordan-Prescott/odins_spear/docs/docs/methods/user/del-user.md

 ---
 description: api.delete.user()
 ---
-# ❌ DEL - Delete User
+# ❌ DELETE - Delete User

 Removes the specified user from the platform entirely.